 How portable is an electric breast pump?

-Some electric pumps are heavier than others, so choose a lighter, portable model that’s practical for use on the go if you plan to use it out of the house.
+Some electric pumps are heavier than others.
+Choose a lighter, portable model that’s practical for use on the go if you plan to use it out of the house.

 How quiet do you need the breast pump to be?